maintq/WQU-Capstone-Group-4868/README.md

 Diversified Portfolio Optimisation: Leveraging Random Forest Analysis for Enhanced Management of ETFs and Bitcoin

-Liu Yue, Nguyen Thi Quynh Mai and Ong Shen Kwang
+By Liu Yue, Nguyen Thi Quynh Mai and Ong Shen Kwang

 The authors employ LSTM and RF algorithms to predict future prices of
 - Equity ETF: S&P500 (SPY)